mircea-pavel-anton/mirceanton.com/content/posts/2022-12-13-my-ckad-experience/index.md

 Ultimately, I am glad I got the exam over with, and I think I did decently enough to pass (I will update this post tomorrow).
 However, I am very disappointed with the PSI exam process and it was, in my opinion, unacceptable that this happened.
 I will do my best to avoid taking an exam with PSI again in the future.

 I hope this provided some insight to anyone interested in taking the CKAD exam!

+---

+> Update: I managed to pass the exam, but I still don't think that changes anything!
+What happened is still unacceptable.

+---